 Your view class must implement the com.espertech.esper.view.DataWindowView interface.
-This marker interface indicates that your view is a data window view and therefore eligible to be used in any construct that requires a data window view.
+This interface indicates that your view is a data window view and therefore eligible to be used in any construct that requires a data window view.
+The DataWindowView interface extends the ViewDataVisitable interface.
+Please provide an empty implementation method for the visitView method as required by ViewDataVisitable (the default behavior is sufficient).

-17.4.6.
+18.4.6.
 Requirement for Derived-Value Views